 For [the Father] has rescued us from the authority of darkness, and transferred us to the Kingdom of [the Risen] Son of His love, in [the Risen Son] we have redemption, the forgiveness of sins.
 [The Risen Son] is the image of the invisible God, the firstborn of all creation since in [the Risen Son] all things were created, in the heavens and on earth, visible and invisible, whether thrones or dominions or rulers or authorities ó all things have been created through [the Risen Son] and unto [the Risen Son].
 [The Risen Son] is before all things, and in [the Risen Son] all things stand together.
 [The Risen Son] is also head of the body, the church and [the Risen Son] is the beginning, the firstborn out of the dead, so that [the Risen Son] will come to have first place in everything.
 For it pleased all the fullness to dwell in [the Risen Son] and through [the Risen Son] to reconcile all things to Himself, having made peace through the blood of the cross through [the Risen Son], whether things on earth or things in heaven.

-The Greek words for create and creation were used by the ancient Greeks to refer to the establishment of governing bodies in the founding of political city-states or kingdoms.
-Peter used the word in this manner and the Kingdom and its authority structures are what Paul is talking about at Colossians 1:14-16.
+The Greek words for create and creation were used by the ancient Greeks to refer to the establishment of governing bodies in the founding/creation (ktisis) of political city-states or kingdoms.
+Peter also used the word in this manner.
+The Kingdom and its authority structures are what Paul is talking about at Colossians 1:14-16.
 Jesus became pre-eminent over all things when God raised him from the dead giving him all authority in heaven and earth and subjecting all things to him including angels, rulers, powers, and authorities, which again is what Paul is talking about in verse 16.
 In verse 20, we see that Paul has reconciliation of things in the heavens and earth in mind.
 Whatever is reconciled to God is a new creation this is precisely what Paul mentions in verse 16, things created in the heavens and earth.

 When we honestly regard all the contextual facts concerning Colossians 1:15-16, it is beyond doubt that the Trinitarian interpretation of this passage is a serious blunder.
 The Genesis act of creation is not even on Paul's radar.
 Paul is referring to God reconciling all things to himself in the risen Christ and the "creation" in view is not the old Genesis creation but the new creation where everything is Headed up in Christ Jesus and the Kingdom of the Beloved Son who became pre-eminent over all things when God raised him from the dead and seated him at His right hand subjecting all things to him including all angelic power and authority.
 For this reason, the risen Christ is before all things in both time and rank since he is the firstborn out of the dead and pre-eminent over all things.
 Paul's thoughts at Ephesians 1:9-10 and 1:20-21 are expressing a nearly identical concept.